-Katherine Ann Hagen supports the promotion of dialogue in a neutral forum to facilitate engagement among divergent groups as a means of enhancing mutual understanding, respect and collaboration.
+Throughout her career, Katherine Ann Hagen has advocated the promotion of dialogue in a neutral forum to facilitate engagement among divergent groups as a means of enhancing mutual understanding, respect and collaboration.
 She believes that the way to avoid conflict is by enabling people to resolve their differences through a search for commonly shared solutions.
 This is not to say that she has shied away from embracing certain fundamental values about how people should relate to each other.
 Quite the contrary.

 Katherine supports gender equality, racial and ethnic equality, LGBTQ rights, workers’ rights, the right to freedom of speech and belief, democracy and the whole gamut of rights envisioned in the United Nations Universal Declaration of Human Rights.
 Her perspective is that these rights require more than the absence of discrimination; they require an active effort to live and work together by listening to and respecting the differences among individuals and groups while also being open to benefiting from the things we all have in common.
 Satyagraha, ahimsa and the dynamic interplay of Indian, African and American interpretations of non-violent action have provided the philosophical underpinnings of her world view.

 This website features in-depth commentaries on global social issues (under “Commentaries”) and more personal reflections or musings on aspects of daily life (under “Musings”).
 These are regularly updated, and reader comments are welcome.
 The COVID-19 pandemic and the heightened call for action against racism are the most current topics, where the urgent challenges to both local and global collaboration are facing us.